-Ross has lent his expertise to both This Old House and Ask This Old House since 2011, contributing to stories about renewable energy that looked at solar power, wind power, geothermal, and off-grid storage.
-He became a regular presence on Ask This Old House in 2016 when he and producer Heath Racela developed Future House, a segment that looks at the impact technology will have on how we build and live in our houses.
+Ross has lent his expertise to This Old House and Ask This Old House since 2011, contributing to stories about renewable energy that looked at solar power, wind power, geothermal, and off-grid storage.
+He became a regular presence on Ask This Old House in 2016 when he and a producer developed Future House, a segment that looks at technology's impact on how we build and live in our houses.

 In addition to his TV duties, Ross founded an engineering design and consulting firm in 2010 and serves as its lead engineer.
-TE2 Engineering provides building energy analysis, mechanical, electrical and plumbing design, and renewable energy design for clients in both the residential and commercial space.
+TE2 Engineering provides building energy analysis, mechanical, electrical and plumbing design, and renewable energy design for clients in residential and commercial spaces.
 The company's focus is high-performance HVAC design and integrated smart home design.

 Ross earned Bachelor of Science and Master of Science degrees in mechanical engineering from Tufts University in Massachusetts.
 He is also a professional engineer.
-Prior to forming his own consulting company, he lived and worked in Germany for a manufacturer that specializes in high-efficiency heating and renewable energy equipment.
+Before forming his own consulting company, he lived and worked in Germany for a manufacturer specializing in high-efficiency heating and renewable energy equipment.

 Ross lives in a rowhouse in Boston with his wife and two young sons.
 He learned to sail at an early age and loves to spend as much time on the water as possible.